June 29, 2024

 The quality of O'Melveny's legal work

 O'Melveny's legal services might not always be of the highest quality.
 For example, per ABC News's Sacramento affiliate, O'Melveny's lacking advice embarrassed the governor's office and cost California wildfire victims billions of dollars; a judge devoted a paragraph of his opinion to criticizing O'Melveny's lack of professionalism; a letter O'Melveny wrote on behalf of a client was so "absurd" that it caught the attention of reporters; and they couldn't even handle a child sexual abuse matter without being accused of serious improprieties.
 These items made it into the news during the period that I wrote this blog, but this has been going on for decades.
-For example, the city of Los Angeles sued them for malpractice back in 1999.
+For example, the city of Los Angeles sued them for malpractice back in 1999, and a judge rebuked them for misquoting her in 2004.

 The firm also has a history of conducting reportedly sham "independent investigations."
 For example, see this story in Corporate Counsel accusing O'Melveny partner Adam Karr of conducting a sham investigation of sexual abuse at Lionsgate.
 A saint of a woman returned over a million dollars to break her confidentiality agreement and reveal that information.
 Or see these stories about a woman who learned that her alleged sexual assaulter's personal lawyer (O'Melveny) had been hired to "independently investigate" whether he assaulted her (links one and two.)
 Or see this story in ESPN about a backlash that followed O'Melveny's suspicious independent investigation in the Portland Trailblazer organization.
 Or see this story about an O'Melveny alumnus who was arrested by the FBI, as he tried to negotiate his fee for an independent investigation.